hpc-workshops/llnl-maestro-workflows/learners/setup.md

 title: Setup
 ---

-This tutorial assumes you have access to the LC system `Quartz` (though many examples will reference the system `Pascal`, which overs an identical environment).
+This tutorial assumes you have access to the LC system `Quartz` (though many examples will reference the system `Pascal`, which offers an identical environment).

 If you do not have access to LC systems, you will need to install the prerequisites yourself.